Slaveholders Listed on this Page

 Source: "Slaves in Lancaster County in 1780."

-Slave Memo: Bought from Robert Craig of Donegal Township, Lancaster County.
-Ran away in May, 1772, was captured but ran away again in August of that same year.
+Notes: Jack was purchased from Robert Craig of Donegal Township, Lancaster County.
+He ran away from the iron furnce in May, 1772, was captured but ran away again in August of that same year.
 He was apparently recaptured, because Curtis Grubb registered him as a slave in Lancaster in October, 1780.

 Text of runaway ad for May, 1772: